Skyryse Plans ‘Universal’ Autoland for Helicopters, Airplanes

 Key Takeaways:

-• Skyryse announced plans for a "universal" emergency autoland capability within its SkyOS flight operating system, designed for both helicopters and airplanes.
+• Skyryse announced plans to integrate a "universal" emergency autoland capability into its SkyOS flight operating system.

 See a mistake?
 Contact us.